LSU Tigers softball: Tiger Park (1997)

 The original Tiger Park was a softball stadium located on the campus of Louisiana State University in Baton Rouge, Louisiana.[1]
 It served as the home field of the LSU Tigers softball team from 1997-2008.
 The official capacity of the stadium was 1,000 people.
 The stadium was opened prior to the 1997 college softball season and played host to four NCAA Regionals in 1999, 2000, 2001, and 2006 and hosted the 2008 SEC softball tournament.
 The 2008 season was the twelfth and final season in the original Tiger Park.
 LSU closed out the original Tiger Park with a home record of 331-51, including 140-34 in the SEC and 1-1 in the SEC Tournament.

+The original Tiger Park was at the northwest corner of campus, near tennis' Dub Robinson Stadium (which has also been torn down, with new tennis facilities built near the current softball park), and two dormitories.

 Practice and Training facilities

 LSU Strength and Conditioning facility

 The LSU North Stadium Weight Room strength training and conditioning facility is located in the LSU Strength and Conditioning facility.
 Built in 1997, it is located adjacent to Tiger Stadium.
 Measuring 10,000-square feet with a flat surface, it has 28 multi-purpose power stations, 36 assorted selectorized machines and 10 dumbbell stations along with a plyometric specific area, medicine balls, hurdles, plyometric boxes and assorted speed and agility equipment.
 It also features 4 treadmills, 6 stationary bikes, 4 elliptical cross trainers, 2 stair stepper and stepmill.